djtech42/JSONToSwift/README.md

 ## Local JSON files
 1. Execute the JSONSwiftGenertor application from terminal
 2. Input(at prompt) path to local JSON file
 3. Input(at prompt) name of root object
+4. Output swift file is written to ~/Users/.../Desktop/

 ## License
     Copyright 2016 Brenden Konnagan